skarangi-personal/risk-repo/README.md

 # risk-repo

 This repository serves as the risk registry for our data team.
-It is a place to document, track, and discuss risks related to our projects.
+It is a place to document, track, and discuss risks related to our products, infrastructure, and team health.

 ## Purpose